thelogicalgrammar/schoener_wohnen/README.md

 # Automatic event creation from schoener-wohnen mailing list

 This project aims at automatically adding events from the emails in Tübingen's shoener-wohnen mailing list (of which I'm a big fan) to a google calendar.
 It was a Sunday afternoon project so there's more to do, but the current basic version is working.
-Current version of the calendar (possibly not up-to-date) is [here](https://calendar.google.com/calendar/u/0?cid=OGFjOWU0MTgyZTg5MDJlMDBhM2M5NWI0ZDI5ODUxMGNjYzY3NjFjZDE5Y2RjZGQxN2Y2NzcxZDI3YzY5NTUxOUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t).

 # Setup